nilement/kirvis/README.md

-# SCE Kubernetes experimental project

-This is a project containing several experiments for trying out Security Chaos Engineering in Kubernetes.
-It contains several experiments in Kubernetes that can be deployed as pods in a Kubernetes cluster.
-Upon deletion, using a preStop hook, they will attempt to revert any caused changes to the cluster, without any guarantees.
-Use at your own caution.
+# Kirvis  - Security Chaos Engineering for Kubernetes (early stage)

+Kirvis is a Security Chaos Engineering (SCE) project for Kubernetes.
+It started as a student project so it might contain flaws.

+## License

+Code is licensed under the [Apache License 2.0](LICENSE).
+See [NOTICE.md](NOTICE.md) for complete details, including software and third-party licenses and permissions.